PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 Fix popup_scrolled, big swap of PEP8 names from alias to def statements

 * Quick "Emergency" release since popup_scrolled crashes.
-BAD bad thing that has to be corrected ASAP
+BAD thing that has to be corrected ASAP
-* Changed all of the functions and methods so that the definition is PEP8 compliant and and alias is not compliant
+* Changed all of the functions and methods so that the definition is PEP8 compliant and alias is not compliant
 * Built-in SDK help
 	* Added a "Summary mode"
 	* Make window smaller to fit on more monitors